cagov/caldata-mdsa-caltrans-pems/docs/data-warehouse-performance.md

 but it can have particularly bad performance consequences for columnar data warehouses.

 #### Take advantage of partition pruning

+!!! note
+    TL;DR: if a large table has a clustering key set, try to use it in filters, aggregations, and windowing operations.
+Try to keep predicates using that key as simple as possible to help out the query optimizer.

 There is another problem with the performance of the above queries.
 You can see that there are about two hundred thousand partitions in the entire dataset ("Partitions total").